surahman/FTeX/pkg/rest/handlers/README.md

 ### Convert

 To convert between Fiat currencies, the user must maintain open accounts in both the source and destination Fiat currencies.
+The amount specified will be in the source currency and the amount to deposit into the destination account will be calculated based on the exchange rate.

 The workflow will involve getting a conversion rate quote, referred to as an `Offer`.
 The returned rate quote `Offer` will only be valid for a two-minute time window.
 The expiration time will be returned to the user as a Unix timestamp.
 The user